MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-32-Public-Safety-Officers-Death-Disability-Educational-Assistance-Benefit-Claims/subpart-B-Death-Benefit-Claims/section-32.13.md

 (v) The substantial equivalent of any of the foregoing.

-*Medical probability* - A fact is indicated to a degree of medical probability, when, pursuant to a medical assessment, the fact is indicated by a preponderance of such evidence as may be available.
+*Medical probability*—A fact is indicated to a degree of medical probability, when, pursuant to a medical assessment, the fact is indicated by a preponderance of such evidence as may be available.

-*Most recently executed designation of beneficiary under the Act, at 42 U.S.C.
-3796(a)(4)(A)* means the most recently executed such designation that, as of the date of death of the public safety officer, designates a beneficiary.
+*Most recently executed designation of beneficiary under the Act, at 34 U.S.C.
+10281(a)(4)(A)* means the most recently executed such designation that, as of the date of death of the public safety officer, designates a beneficiary.

-*Most recently executed life insurance policy of a public safety officer* means the most recently executed policy insuring the life of a public safety officer that, being legal and valid (as a life insurance policy) upon its execution, as of the date of death of such officer -
+*Most recently executed life insurance policy of a public safety officer* means the most recently executed policy insuring the life of a public safety officer that, being legal and valid (as a life insurance policy) upon its execution, as of the date of death of such officer—

 (1) Designates a beneficiary; and

 (2) Remains legally unrevoked (by such officer or by operation of law) or otherwise unterminated.

-*Nonroutine strenuous physical activity* means line of duty activity that -
+*Nonroutine strenuous physical activity* means line of duty activity that—

-(1) Is not excluded by the Act, at 42 U.S.C.
-3796(l);
+(1) Is not excluded by the Act, at 34 U.S.C.
+10281(*l*);

 (2) Is not performed as a matter of routine; and